7 Signs of Shareholder Friendly Management

 One of the most important jobs management has is to allocate shareholder capital.
 How excess profits are handled is extraordinarily important.
 Whether those profits are reinvested in existing operations, used to acquire a competitor, expand into other industries, repurchase shares, or increase cash dividends to owners, the decision will have a substantial impact on the wealth of the owners.
 As Warren Buffett aptly illustrated in one of his shareholder letters, this is not something that comes naturally to most executives.

-“The lack of skill that many CEOs have at capital allocation is no small matter: After ten years on the job, a CEO whose company annually retains earnings equal to 10% of net worth will have been responsible for the deployment of more than 60% of all the capital at work in the business.”
+“The lack of skill that many CEOs have at capital allocation is no small matter: After 10 years on the job, a CEO whose company annually retains earnings equal to 10 percent of net worth will have been responsible for the deployment of more than 60 percent of all the capital at work in the business.”

 When management articulates a clear and justifiable dividend policy, shareholders are better able to hold them accountable and judge performance.
 It also tempers the urge to pursue overpriced acquisitions.
 An excellent example is U.S. Bank, the sixth-largest financial institution in the world.
 According to the company’s 2005 annual report, “The Company has targeted returning 80 percent of earnings to our shareholders through a combination of dividends and share repurchases.
 In keeping with the target, the Company returned 90 percent of earnings in 2005.”

 It isn't an accident that a few years later when many banks failed, U.S. Bancorp sailed right through the worst banking crisis in generations.
 While the Federal Reserve required it to cut its dividend, as it did with all major banks until it could fully assess the situation, that money piled up on the balance sheet, growing shareholder equity.
 Other bank investors lost everything, but someone who held U.S. Bancorp stock is richer today than he or she was a decade ago despite a brutal period that, at one point, saw the stock drop almost 70 percent.